 6/14/1924 (Athletics at White Sox) - Frank Welch of the White Sox was hit on the wrist by a pitch and the ball caromed up and struck him on the face.
 Amos Strunk ran for Welch, who returned to the field.
 Strunk would later pinch hit in the game.

-4/23/1925 (Reds at Cardinals) - In the bottom of the third inning, Rogers Hornsby was hit in the head by a pitch from Dolph Luque.
+4/23/1925 (Reds at Cardinals) - In the bottom of the third inning, Rogers Hornsby was hit in the head by a pitch from Dolf Luque.
 Hornsby dropped to the ground and eventually went to first base, even though he was groggy.
-However, before the next play, Hornsby was replaced from the bench by Specs Torporcer by consent of the Reds manager Jack Hendricks.
+However, before the next play, Hornsby was replaced from the bench by Specs Toporcer by consent of the Reds manager Jack Hendricks.
 Hornsby returned to his position at second in the top of the fourth but had problems.
-He was replaced in the field by Torporcer at the start of the sixth inning and went to the hospital.
+He was replaced in the field by Toporcer at the start of the sixth inning and went to the hospital.
 The doctor reported a slight concussion.
 Hornsby returned to the lineup on 4/28 after missing two games.

 8/7/1925 (Indians at Athletics, game 1) - In the top of the first, Pat McNulty singled to the first baseman.
-Jack Quinn, in covering the bag on the play, stepped on McNulty's toes and by permission of Manager Connie Mack, Luke Sewell ran for McNulty while McNulty’s wounds were dressed.
+Jack Quinn, in covering the bag on the play, stepped on McNulty's toes and by permission of Manager Connie Mack, Luke Sewell ran for McNulty while his wounds were dressed.
 McNulty returned to the game and Sewell did not appear in the official record.
 Cliff Lee pinch hit for McNulty in the eighth inning.

 9/7/1925 (White Sox at Indians, game 2) - In the top of the eighth with two outs, Earl Sheely walked.
 Pitcher Sherry Smith unsuccessfully tried to pick off Sheely, who hurt his leg sliding into first and had to be helped from the field.
 Ray Schalk ran for him and Roy Elsh replaced Sheely defensively in the next half inning.
 In the bottom of the ninth, Schalk entered the game defensively replacing Buck Crouse at catcher.
 This one is not a courtesy runner in the true sense since Sheely actually left the game, but is another situation where a pinch runner does not appear in the official record.